More Penn State stars to miss Outback Bowl. What's the lineup look like vs. Arkansas?

 - Oops!Something went wrong.Please try again later.

-Penn State will now be without its best pass rusher for their New Year's Day match-up with Arkansas.
+Penn State will now be without two defensive linemen, including its best pass rusher, for the Outback Bowl on Saturday against Arkansas.

-Defensive end Arnold Ebiketie became the fifth Nittany Lion to announce that he's skipping the Outback Bowl to prepare for the NFL Draft.
-He joins All-American safety Jaquan Brisker and receiver Jahan Dotson, who made their decisions known on Monday.
+Defensive end Arnold Ebiketie and tackle Derrick Tangelo became the sixth Nittany Lions to announce that they will skip the Outback Bowl to prepare for the NFL Draft.
+They join All-American safety Jaquan Brisker and receiver Jahan Dotson, who made their decisions known on Monday.

-Penn State will miss at least five of its top players against the Razorbacks in Tampa, Florida.
-Also, starting offensive tackle Rasheed Walker looks unlikely to see the field because of injury.
+Penn State will miss at least seven top players against the Razorbacks in Tampa, Florida.
+Starting offensive tackle Rasheed Walker also looks unlikely to see the field because of injury.

+More: Who would play Arkansas football coach Sam Pittman or Penn State's James Franklin in a movie?

+More: Ranking the gifts Arkansas football will receive at Outback Bowl vs Penn State

 Linebackers Brandon Smith and Ellis Brooks announced their opt-out decision earlier this month.